Will newborn sleep better when milk comes in?

-For example, breastfed babies may have had more skin-to-skin contact, which reduced their stress levels and made it easier to sleep.
-This is the point where parents gain the expectation that the baby will sleep through the night, and begin to compare notes with other families about infant sleep.
+As your baby gets older, they will start sleeping for longer periods of time, usually up to six or seven hours at night.
+Breastfed babies may have had more skin-to-skin contact which helps reduce their stress levels and makes it easier for them to sleep.
+This is when parents start expecting their baby to sleep through the night and compare notes with other families about infant sleep.
 The sooner mature milk arrives, the better your hungry baby will be breastfed and you may sleep longer.
-The longest periods of sleep for breastfed newborns are generally 2 to 3 hours, which is how long their small stomachs can last between meals.

 Rogelio Guffey